mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Verify that all PSKs specified in any PSK proposals in the `proposals` vector are available.

-* Verify that only one ReInit proposal is present and that the `mls_version` field indicates an equal or higher version that that of the current group.
+* Verify that at most one ReInit proposal is present and that the `mls_version` field indicates an equal or higher version that that of the current group.

 * Generate a provisional GroupContext object by applying the proposals